Matroids, Feynman categories, and Koszul duality: Introduction

-We give an alternative proof of this fact by implementing a Gröbner bases machinary for operads over $\LBS$ and proving the following. \begin{prop} If an operad over $\LBS$ admits a quadratic Gröbner basis then it is Koszul. \end{prop} \begin{theo} The $\LBS$-operad $\{\FYa(\L, \G) \}$ admits a quadratic Gröbner basis. \end{theo} Finally, let us mention that evidence of ``operad-like'' structures related to combinatorics of building sets/nested sets were already highlighted by Forcey, Ronco \cite{Forcey_Ronco_2022} and Rains \cite{Rains_2010}, in specific settings and using different formalisms. \\
+This model is a combinatorial generalization of the second page of the spectral sequence mentioned in the preceding paragraph.
+In Section \ref{seckoszul} we explain that $\{B(\L, \G)\}$ is also an operad over $\LBS$ and can in fact be identified (just as in the classical operadic case) with the bar construction of the operad $\{\FYa^{\vee}(\L, \G)\}$ (where $(-)^{\vee}$ denotes the linear dual).
+This immediately implies the following corollary. \begin{coro} The operad $\{\FYa^{\vee}(\L,\G)\}$ is Koszul with Koszul dual $\{\OSbara(\L)\}$. \end{coro} We give an alternative proof of this fact by implementing a Gröbner bases machinary for operads over $\LBS$ and proving the following results. \begin{prop} If an operad over $\LBS$ admits a quadratic Gröbner basis then it is Koszul. \end{prop} \begin{theo} The operad $\{\FYa^{\vee}(\L, \G) \}$ admits a quadratic Gröbner basis. \end{theo} This is also an extension of a known proof of the Koszulness of $\mathsf{Hypercom}$ (see Dotsenko and Khoroshkin \cite{Dotsenko_2012}).
+Finally, let us mention that evidence of ``operad-like'' structures related to combinatorics of building sets/nested sets were already highlighted by Forcey and Ronco \cite{Forcey_Ronco_2022}, and Rains \cite{Rains_2010}, in specific settings and using different formalisms. \\

 Here is the general layout of the article. \\

 Section \ref{secprelim} is devoted to introducing the combinatorial ingredients that will be used in the construction of the Feynman category $\LBS$.\\

 Section \ref{secfeycat} is the core of this paper.
 This is where we define the Feynman category $\LBS$.
 We also prove the important fact that $\LBS$ admits a graded presentation.\\